mfaani/mfaani/content/posts/swift/the-power-and-expressiveness-of-swift-ranges.md

 ## Any last words?

 - Often usage of ranges can be difficult.
 Because you might need to convert a `Range` into `ClosedRange` or vice versa and it's not very straightforward.
 Additionally you might have to handle bounds.
-Example `0...array.count - 1` can result in a range that creates `0...-1` which results in a crash/error.
+Example `0...array.count - 1` when the array is empty will result in a range that creates `0...-1` which results in a crash/error.
 - There's another range type that we didn't discuss.
 See [unboundedrange](https://developer.apple.com/documentation/swift/unboundedrange_/)